Ingund

 She was the daughter of King Baderic of Thuringia (c.
 480 – c.
 529).
-She became concubine to Clotaire in c.517, before his marriage in c.
-524 to Guntheuc, widow of Clotaire's brother Chlodomer.
-This brought Clotaire access to Chlodomer's treasury.
-On Guntheuc's death in 532, Clotaire married Ingund.
-During their long relationship, she bore him six children, four of whom would become kings or queen:
+She became concubine to Chlothar in c.517, before his marriage in c.
+524 to Guntheuc, widow of Chlothar's brother Chlodomer.
+This brought Chlothar access to Chlodomer's treasury.
+On Guntheuc's death in 532, Chlothar married Ingund.
+During their long relationship they had six children, four of whom would become kings or queen: